 At this point it is important to note a central difference between what is sometimes called "flawed" democracy, in which institutions do not effectively translate public preferences into policy outcomes, and what we are here proposing to call a "dirty" democracy.
-Even if a country falls short of the democratic ideal due to features of its electoral system that mismatch the distribution of votes to seats in the legislature, or due to restrictions on the franchise, or due to regulatory powers that are ceded to unelected bodies, its politics remain "clean" so long as there is inter-party consensus regarding these practices.
+Even if a country falls short of the democratic ideal due to features of its electoral system that mismatch the distribution of votes to seats in the legislature, or due to restrictions on the franchise, or due to regulatory powers that are ceded to unelected bodies, nonetheless its politics remain "clean" so long as there is inter-party consensus regarding these practices.
 As long as this condition holds, the legitimacy of governing institutions is rarely questioned or called into doubt.
 This has been the case historically in many democracies with plurality electoral systems and/or unelected heads of state or upper house, such as the United Kingdom, or restrictions on the voting rights of a substantial proportion of residents, such as Switzerland.
-Only once parties compete to implement institutional reforms that tilt the system to their own favour can a democracy be considered to have entered "dirty politics."
+Only once parties compete to implement institutional reforms that tilt the system to their favor, can a democracy be considered to have entered "dirty politics," and this remains the case even if party alternatives differ in their approximation to the democratic ideal, so long as each party pursues changes that reinforce their chances of securing and maintaining hold of political power.